Reviews You Can Rely On

 Warmth

-A primary purpose of any fleece jacket is its ability to add warmth as a standalone layer or with a base layer or jacket.
-The most significant factor in a jacket's warmth is the amount and type of fleece used in its construction.
-Other features that factor into warmth include coverage around the head, face, neck, and hands to help resist wind and keep heat locked in.
-Jackets that can seal in warmth through draw cords or thumb loops are much warmer, with the versatility to thermoregulate more efficiently.
-We also examined how well a jacket can resist the wind and rain.
+The primary purpose of any fleece jacket is its ability to add warmth as a standalone layer or with a base layer or jacket.
+Warmth is significantly influenced by the amount and type of fleece used in its construction, but also by factors like hoods, collars, and draw cords to help seal in warmth and offer the versatility to thermoregulate more efficiently.
+We also examined how well a jacket can resist the wind and light rain.

-The majority of the fleece jackets we tested do not repel water and offer only modest protection against the wind.
-The North Face Denali, Arc'teryx Kyanite, and REI Hyperaxis 2.0 are more wind resistant than most, and their thicker fabric takes longer to soak through to our baselayers when caught in unexpected weather.
-The Denali specifically has nylon strips through the chest and shoulders, which adds another layer of wind protection.
+Most of the fleece jackets we tested do not repel water and offer only modest protection against the wind.
+However, The North Face Denali and the Arc'teryx Kyanite are more wind-resistant than most.
+Their thicker fabric takes longer to soak through to our base layers when we encounter unexpected weather.
+The Denali also has nylon strips through the chest and shoulders, adding another layer of targeted wind protection.

 fleece jacket womens - the soft fleece of the denali lends to its impressive warmth and...